Thewavewsp/Thewavewsp.github.io/_posts/2024-01-22-best phones.md

     </article>

     <article>
-        <h2>3.
-DEF Phone Lite</h2>
+        <h2>3. xiomi Phone Lite</h2>
-        <p>The DEF Phone Lite is an excellent budget-friendly option that doesn't compromise on performance.
+        <p>The xiomi Phone Lite is an excellent budget-friendly option that doesn't compromise on performance.
 It offers essential features and reliability at an affordable price point.</p>
         <p>Key features:</p>
         <ul>
             <li>6.2-inch LCD display</li>